elusivecodes/FyreValidation/README.md

 });
 ```

-If a custom error message is not supplied, the rule name will be used to retrieve a value from the [*FyreLang*](https://github.com/elusivecodes/FyreLang) library.
+If a custom error message is not supplied, the rule name will be used to retrieve a [*Lang*](https://github.com/elusivecodes/FyreLang) value.
 The field placeholder can be used for the field name, and any arguments supplied to the rule will be available as numeric placeholders.

 ```php
 // language/en/Validation.php